bondarukoleh/typescript_playground/info/web.applications.md

 # Creating Web Applications
+The application will retrieve list of products from a web service using an HTTP request. \
+The user selects products to assemble an order, which will be sent to the web service.
 ## Creating a Stand-Alone Web App without a framework
 Some new `compilerOptions`
 `jsx` - specifies how HTML elements in TSX files are processed \